rajeevmassey/spring-websocket-sezzle-calc-master-master/README.md

 - Password : Admin

 ## To Run As a Guest User, just enter the Username
--Username : RM(Desired Screen name)
+- Username : RM(Desired Screen name)

 ## Running the app